haltu/muuri/README.md

 ### 5. Add the styles

-* The container element must be "positioned" meaning that it's CSS position property must be set to *relative*, *absolute* or *fixed*.
-Also note that Muuri automatically resizes the container element's width/height depending on the area the items cover and the layout algorithm configuration.
+* The grid element must be "positioned" meaning that it's CSS position property must be set to *relative*, *absolute* or *fixed*.
+Also note that Muuri automatically resizes the grid element's width/height depending on the area the items cover and the layout algorithm configuration.
 * The item elements must have their CSS position set to *absolute* and their display property set to *block*.
 Muuri actually enforces the `display:block;` rule and adds it as an inline style to all item elements, just in case.
 * The item elements must not have any CSS transitions or animations applied to them, because they might conflict with Muuri's internal animation engine.
-However, the container element can have transitions applied to it if you want it to animate when it's size changes after the layout operation.
+However, the grid element can have transitions applied to it if you want it to animate when it's size changes after the layout operation.
 * You can control the gaps between the items by giving some margin to the item elements.
-* One last thing: never ever set `overflow: auto;` or `overflow: scroll;` to the container element.
+* One last thing: never ever set `overflow: auto;` or `overflow: scroll;` to the grid element.
 Muuri's calculation logic does not account for that and you _will_ see some item jumps when dragging starts.
-Always use a wrapper element for the container where you set the `auto`/`scroll` overflow values.
+Always use a wrapper element for the grid element where you set the `auto`/`scroll` overflow values.

 ```css
 .grid {